hobo1618/open-sat/docs/overview/careless-errors.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 draft: true
-title: General Tips & Strategies
+title: Careless Errors
 ---

-# General Tips & Strategies
+# Careless Errors

-## Careless Errors
+As we saw in the section on [how the SAT converts raw scores to scaled scores](scoring/), just a few mistakes can drammatically lower your score.

-As we saw in the section on [how the SAT converts raw scores to scaled scores](scoring/)
+And since you aren't awarded partial credit anywhere, it's critical that you don't lose points on questions you know how to answer.

-What is a careless error?
+## What counts as a careless errors?
 The answer is probably a little more complicated than you think.
 The word _careless_ implies that if you just try a little harder, then you will avoid these mistakes.
 Many students even believe that they will make fewer careless errors on test day because they will be 'more careful'.